ETFs vs Index Funds(2025 Guide): Which Is Better for Beginners?

 What Is an Index Fund?

 Index Funds track a market index and are priced once in a day.
-For instance, VFIAX (Vanguard’s S&P 500 index fund) is an index fund .
+For instance, VFIAX (Vanguard’s S&P 500 index fund) is an Index Funds .

 - Features: